IshmaelRogers/Kuka-Arm/README.md

 ![alt text][image3]

 3. Convert from quaternions to roll pitch and yaw angles
-4. Extract the wrist center position from the above matrix to get the wrist center
+4. Extract the wrist center position from the above matrix
 5. Derive the equations for the first three joints

 ![alt text][image4]